 The Ortisei – Furnes – Seceda Cableways

-These cableways connect Ortisei village with Seceda, one of the most iconic places to visit in the Dolomites.
-The summit and ridge of Seceda affords unforgettable views of the jagged Geisler/Odle Peaks.
+The Seceda cableways connect Ortisei village with Seceda mountain in the Odle Group, one of the most iconic places to visit in the Dolomites.
+The summit and ridge of Seceda affords unforgettable views of the jagged Odle Peaks.
 We recommend completing this very pleasant Seceda to Regensburger Hütte circuit hike, starting at the Seceda mountain station.

 Ortisei Alpe di Siusi Ropeway

-This cableway connects Ortisei with the Alpe di Siusi plateau.
+The Ortisei-Alpe di Siusi Ropeway connects Ortisei with the Alpe di Siusi plateau.
 There are no shortage of hiking options.
-We hiked from the Ortisei-Alpe di Siuis Ropeway mountain station to Saltria and onwards to Monte Pana.
-Trail guide: Alpe di Siusi-Monte Pana.
+We hiked from the Ortisei-Alpe di Siuis gondola mountain station to Saltria and onwards to Monte Pana.
 For more hiking ideas, read our Alpe di Siusi guide.

 Col Raiser Cable Car

 The Cola Raiser gondola connects Selva di Val Gardena with Puez-Odle Nature Park.
 From the mountain station, you can hike to Seceda, Rifugio Firenze, and the Stevia Alp.
-We highly recommend the Col dala Pieres summit hike.
+You can also tackle these demanding summit hikes: Col dala Pieres and Piz Duleda.

 Where to Stay in Val Gardena